emileber/axios-middleware/docs/api/methods.md

 No internet connection right now?
 You might end up in this function.
 Do what you need with the error.

 You can return a promise, or throw another error to keep the middleware chain going.

+!> Failing to return a rejecting promise or throw an error would mean that the error was dealt with and the chain would continue on a success path.

 ## `onSync(promise)`